geomatupen/solar_panel_segmentation/OBIA_segmentation/README.md

 ## Phase 1
 - Focused on **solar panel detection** from UAV orthophotos in jupyter notebook
-- Implemented segmentation with NickySpatial
+- Implemented segmentation with NickySpatial (Rule Based and Supervised)
-- Added custom indices to improve feature separation
+- Added custom indices to improve feature separation for Rule Based.
 - Built a simple web UI for **sample collection**
 - Ran supervised classification using Random Forest, SVM, and KNN
 - Produced classified GeoJSON outputs for visualization